yaohui-wu/6-0001/README.md

 # Massachusetts Institute of Technology
-## 6.00.1 Introduction to Computer Science and Programming Using Python
+## 6.00.1x Introduction to Computer Science and Programming Using Python, 2024